redsymbol/amitools/README.future.md

 Make ami-describe-ancestors and ami-describe-children aware of cross-region copies.
 Do we want this to be controlled by an option?
 If so, what's the default?

+I think I need to set the source_region tag in the default tag set, i.e. all AMIs created via amitools will have that, even if they are only ever used in the same region.
+Would make all the cross-region stuff a lot simpler.